+GCA will prepare and submit a request to the authorized official for Institutional Approval and provide additional instructions for the sponsor as needed.

+The authorized official will review the request for Institutional Approval.

+If sponsor Prior Approval is required, the request will be forwarded to the sponsor for approval using the sponsor’s approval procedures by GCA or the Authorized Official.

+If Prior Approval is not required and Institutional Approval is granted, the request will be forwarded to GCA to process and notify the PI/PD.

+If the Authorized Official processes or receives a notification of a change, they will forward the notification to GCA to process and notify the PI/PD.

-GCA will submit requests to ORASP for Institutional Approval and provide instructions for additional sponsor as needed requirements, as needed.Upon approval, GCA will notify the PI/PD of applicable changes.
-For , GCA will input the revised categorical Budget into the financial system.
+Upon approval, GCA will notify the PI/PD of applicable changes.
+For authorized Budget changes, GCA will input the revised categorical Budget into the financial system.
 The revised Budget will be reflected on internal financial reports and applicable reimbursement requests sent to the sponsor.

+If the request is denied, GCA will notify the PI/PD and will work toward further resolution, if appropriate.

+For all non-Budget changes, GCA will process the changes and provide notification to the PI/PD and the respective departments affecting the project.

 Responsible Administrator

-The Vice President for Finance and Administration, successor, or designee, is responsible for annual and ad hoc review of this policy and annual review of procedures.
+The Vice President for Finance and Budget, successor, or designee, is responsible for annual and ad hoc review of this policy and annual review of procedures.
 The University President is responsible for approval of this policy.

 SOURCE: Approved by President on 01/03/2020.
+Revised; Approved by President on .